 There is no denying the fact that fresh fruits are good for health and in order to reduce that pile of fruits on the kitchen counter, we sometimes just want to put everything into an appliance and get the most out of it in the form of a nutritional liquid.

 But in reality, the appliance to make juices and smoothies is not the same as Blenders and Juicers are two contrasting kitchen tools, and they produce different results with the same set of fruits.

-So, if you ever wondered what is the difference between a Juicer and a Blender and which one should you buy or which one to choose amongst Juicing vs Blending for Weight loss, you are on the right page.
+So, if you ever wondered what is the difference between a Juicer and a Blender and which one should you buy or which one to choose amongst Juicing vs Blending for Weight loss or for nutrition, you are on the right page.